Home

 Butter and believe it or not, lard (from grass fed animals)are good choices for cooking.
 When possible, it's better to cook slowly with lower heats like a slow roasting method.

-Olive oil (monosaturated) is a good choice for eating and cooking.
+Olive oil (mono-saturated) is a good choice for eating and cooking.
 In fact you might be surprised at some of the olive oil remedies that many people use.

 Choose your cooking fats and oils based your method of cooking.
-I typically cook and bake with olive oil and butter.
+I typically cook and bake with coconut oil, olive oil and butter.
 I feel they are the healthiest choices of the fats and oils.

-Return to Healthy Choices 4 Life Home Page.
+Return to Home Page